pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/DependencyManagement.md

 # Dependencies

-Learn how to register dependencies with the library so that they can be immediately accessibly from any reducer.
+Learn how to register dependencies with the library so that they can be immediately accessible from any reducer.

 ## Overview